jaantollander/SCI-C1000/content/2016-09-29-meeting-with-prof.rst

 :slug:
 :authors: Jaan Tollander de Balsch
 :summary:
-:status: draft
+.. :status: draft

 We had a meeting with out supervising professor Antti Ylä-Jääski and two his colleagues.
-We had a discussed about the *structure of motion (SFM)* [1]_ technology and their research on the subject.
-They had applied the technology on indoor modelling and navigation [iMoon]_, [iMoon2]_.
+We had a discussed about the *structure of motion (SFM)* technology [1]_, [OpenSFM]_, [OpenGVS]_, [VisualSFM]_, its applications to real life and his group's research on the subject.
+They had succesfully applied the technology to indoor modelling and navigation [iMoon]_, [iMoon2]_.

-Some SFM software and code that are available [OpenSFM]_, [OpenGVS]_, [VisualSFM]_.

 References